 Q: Which Copperleaf clients are currently using the Copperleaf solution for IT?

 The Copperleaf clients currently using the Copperleaf solution for IT are:

 Q: What are some of the value measures being used to evaluate IT projects?

-“I like to explain value measures as the things we use in C55 to measure different types of value.
+“I like to explain value measures as the things we use to measure different types of value.
 For IT projects, there are some common value measures that can be used to assess value, such as investment cost, financial benefits, IT capacity risk, security risk, license risk, innovation premium, business continuity risk, etc.